by University of California, Los Angeles

 The UCLA Health-led study is published in the journal Psychiatric Services.

-Led by the county and including a partnership of more than 40 different organizations and agencies, the outpatient conservatorship sought to offer wraparound housing, and to 43 homeless residents who had severe illnesses such as schizophrenia, delusional disorders, and other medical illnesses.
+Led by the county and including a partnership of more than 40 different organizations and agencies, the outpatient conservatorship pilot program sought to offer wraparound housing, health care and social services to 43 homeless residents who had severe illnesses such as schizophrenia, delusional disorders, substance use disorders and other medical illnesses.
 Many of the residents had been homeless for more than five years.

 About 65% of the residents were placed under a conservatorship with most requiring treatment at a psychiatric hospital.
 More than half of these residents were able to leave these locked settings and transfer to licensed residential facilities earlier than would have been possible prior to the pilot program, according to study lead author and UCLA Health psychiatry professor Dr. Elizabeth Bromley.